 Do Not Discuss the Settlement with Spouse

-As previously discussed, the rule precluding evidence at trial of settlement negotiations between attorneys does not apply to settlement negotiations between spouses.
+As previously discussed, the rule precluding evidence at the trial of settlement negotiations between attorneys does not apply to settlement negotiations between spouses.
 Therefore, do not discuss settlement with your spouse unless authorized in advance by your attorney.

 Beware of Telephone Tape Recorders